tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </h3>

 <p>
-  To parse the JWT Token and extract the user&#8217;s information, we need a couple additional assemblies: System.IdentityModel.Tokens.Jwt and System.IdentityModel
+  To parse the JWT Token and extract the user's information, we need a couple additional assemblies: System.IdentityModel.Tokens.Jwt and System.IdentityModel
 </p>

 <p>